-Museums and Living History
+Museums and Living History school trips

-The past brought to life
+person icon Bring the past to life

 The value of a good quality museum cannot be overstated when it comes to furthering our knowledge of history.
 The best places will spend time and money analysing how their visitors interact with the exhibits - what they stop to look at, which information boards they read, where they stand and perhaps whether they make any notes.
 If the museum does not understand what people are taking away from their visit, they were either really lucky in getting everything exactly right to begin with, or else they don't care about their visitor's enjoyment, and will quickly suffer declining attendances.